cloudflare/cloudflare-docs/content/dns/zone-setups/partial-setup/convert-partial-to-full.md

 ## Step 1 — Prepare Cloudflare SSL/TLS

 In the Cloudflare dashboard, either order an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/manage-certificates/) or [upload a custom SSL certificate](/ssl/edge-certificates/custom-certificates/uploading/) for your application.
+(While Universal SSL certificates are supported, it can take [15 minutes](/ssl/edge-certificates/universal-ssl/enable-universal-ssl/#full-dns-setup) for one to be issued.
+To minmimize downtime, it's suggested to have a cert in place beforehand.)

 You also should verify that the [status](/ssl/reference/certificate-statuses/) of your SSL certificate is **Active**.